AdobeDocs/analytics.en/help/analyze/mobile-app/create-scorecard.md

 **[!UICONTROL Line] visualization**

 The Line visualization represents metrics using a line in order to show how values change over a period of time.
-A Line chart can be used only when time is used as a dimension.
+A line chart shows dimensions over time but works with any visualization.
+You are visualizing the product category dimension in this example.

 ![Line visualization](assets/line.png)